 Blue Yeti (🥈 Runner Up)

-The Blue Yeti USB microphone is our runner up, and it’s a fantastic option for studio quality audio.
+The Blue Yeti USB microphone is our runner-up, and it’s a fantastic option for studio-qualityaudio.
 As a USB microphone, you can expect to get your hands on the Blue Yeti for a reasonable price, yet with great results.
 Blue is arguably one of the best manufacturers of USB microphones, with the Yeti and the Snowball series being widely praised for their high quality and low cost.

 As well as great value for money, what else can you expect with the Blue Yeti microphone?

 Well, the Blue Yeti is a microphone built for simplicity.
-No elaborate setup, audiophile-level knowledge, or engineering know-how needed for this nifty audio device.
+No elaborate setup, audiophile-level knowledge, or engineering know-how is needed for this nifty audio device.
 All you need to do is plug the microphone into the USB port of your device, calibrate it, and you’re good to go.
-This simplicity will appeal to vloggers who would rather vocus on the content creation and/or recording of the videos, as opposed to the audio.
+This simplicity will appeal to vloggers who would rather focus on the content creation and/or recording of the videos, as opposed to the audio.
 That doesn’t mean the audio quality with the Blue Yeti is any less impressive though.

-With 3 condenser capsules, you’ll be able to record in just about any situation.
+With three condenser capsules, you’ll be able to record in just about any situation.
 You’ll be able to switch between the stereo, cardioid, omnidirectional, and bidirectional modes.
 Each will be best suited to a particular situation, so it’s just a case of learning what each mode is best for.